kwancer/carbon_intensity_dashboard/README.md

 I  matched the colour scheme to the Tewke website.

 ## Assumptions
-Only need to refreash data when the app is first loaded.
+Only need to refresh data when the app is first loaded.

 ## Future Improvements